GabeHardgrave/DirCrypt/README.md

 ## Protocol

-Files are encrypted in discreet "chunks" of at most 2^14 bytes (so that files too large to fit into memory can still be traversed).
+Files are encrypted in discreet "chunks" of at most 2^14 bytes.
 File names, directory names, subdirectory names, and file contents are all encrypted as seperate messages.

 Messages are encrypted and authenticated using [ChaCha20-Poly1305](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.ChaCha20Poly1305).